Case

 Mary and her planner work together to understand Mary’s daily support needs.
 They talk about other housing options to suit Mary’s needs so she can move out of residential aged care.

-A report from Mary’s therapist includes a manual handling plan that indicates two carers should assist with her transfers.
-It includes information about Mary’s disability support needs and the risk to her safety and safety of her carers if a second person is not available during transfers.
+A report from Mary’s therapist includes a manual handling plan that says 2 carers should assist with her transfers.
+It includes information about Mary’s disability support needs.
+It also explains risks to her safety and the safety of her carers if a second person is not available during transfers.

 Would we fund this?

-Yes, we could fund supported independent living supports for Mary’s daily activities, and 2:1 ratio of supports for Mary’s transfers to:
+Yes, we could fund supported independent living supports for Mary’s daily activities, and 2-to-1 ratio of supports for Mary’s transfers to:

 • make sure she and her carers are safe